What Are the Different Types of Car Warranties? [Explained]

 What Are the Types of Car Warranties?

-The amount of coverage as well as what’s covered depends on what type of car warranty you have, and there are multiple car warranties available.
+The amount of coverage as well as what’s covered depends on what type of car warranty you have, and there are multiple ones available.

 Here are the basics of what warranties are available and what they will cover.